jbush001/NyuziProcessor/tools/visualizer/README.md

-The visualizer app displays thread states across time.
-The +statetrace flag causes the  verilog simulator to write state traces to a text file called statetrace.txt, which the visualizer reads.
+The visualizer app displays thread states over time.
+The +statetrace flag causes the Verilog simulator to write state traces to a text file called statetrace.txt, which the visualizer reads.

     bin/verilator_model +statetrace=1 +bin=<image name>